-In this tutorial, you will learn what might cause connectivity issues on your Android and how to fix it.
+In this tutorial, you will learn what might cause connectivity issues on your Android and how to fix them.

 Battery saving mode disables many systems on the phone, including some networking functions.

-Some apps might have taken over network controls on your device.
-That can sometimes interfere with Surfshark (or any other VPN) connection.
+Some apps might have taken over network control on your device.
+This can sometimes interfere with Surfshark (or any other VPN) connection.

 That applies to anti-virus software, other VPNs, firewalls, and file-sharing apps.
-If you have any of those, try disabling it.
+If you have any of those, try disabling them.
 Then reboot your device and see if the connection gets any better.

 Connectivity issues might be network-specific.
-That often happens if the Internet provider applies some kind of restrictions on its network.
-To see if that is the case, try to check if connectivity issues remain while connected to a different network.
+This often happens if the Internet provider applies some restrictions on its network.
+To see if this is the case, try to check if connectivity issues remain connected to a different network.

 You can easily do that on your Android by switching from Wi-Fi to a mobile data network or vice versa.